riokorb/nd00333-capstone/README.md

 The parameters used were:
 - Kernel type, where the choice of kernel affects the mapping of observations into the feature space.
-- Regularization parameter C, which is a peanlty parameter that tells the SVM how much we want to avoid misclassifying each training example eg. via overfitting.
+- Regularization parameter C, which is a penalty parameter that tells the SVM how much we want to avoid misclassifying each training example eg. via overfitting.

 The parameters were then tuned based on the choices below:
 - Kernel type = choice('linear', 'rbf', 'poly', 'sigmoid'),